microsoftgraph/group-membership-management/README.md

 11. Save your changes.

-12. appsettings.env.json TODO

-13. Create parameter files based off the provided `parameters.env.json` by using the [Add-ParamFiles.ps1](/scripts/Add-ParamFiles.ps1) script:
+12. Create parameter files based off the provided `parameters.env.json` by using the [Add-ParamFiles.ps1](/scripts/Add-ParamFiles.ps1) script:
     * From your PowerShell command prompt navigate to the Scripts folder of your `Public` repo and type these commands.

             1. . ./Add-ParamFiles.ps1